Skip to main content

 • 100% of performance feedback complete

-• Managers trained up on certain concepts (I.e. radical candor, psychological safety, PIPs, etc).
+• Managers trained up on certain concepts (radical candor, psychological safety, PIPs, etc).

-OKRs are used across all departments in an organization to help achieve goals like increasing revenue (executive level) and higher employee retention (Human resources).
+OKRs are used across all departments to help achieve goals like increasing revenue (executive level) and higher employee retention (human resources).

 Objective: Improve company culture.